-While most people with AS don't need surgery, in certain cases surgery may be necessary.
-The ACR guidelines recommend using surgery such as hip replacement in people who have advanced hip arthritis.1 Other surgeries that may be needed in certain people with AS include2:
+Most people with AS do not need surgery.
+However, surgery may be needed in some cases.
+Treatment guidelines recommend using surgery such as hip replacement in people who have advanced hip arthritis.
+Other surgery that may be needed in some people with AS include:1,2

 General treatment recommendations

-Treatment with SAARDs are generally not recommended, unless the individual cannot take TNF inhibitors or cannot tolerate the side effects.
-In addition to medications, people with AS are advised to do regular exercise, including posture exercises.
-Physical therapy is recommended to help manage the symptoms of the disease and help people living with AS maintain their ability to move.
+Treatment with SAARDs is generally not recommended unless a person cannot take TNF inhibitors or cannot tolerate the side effects.
+Along with drugs, people with AS are advised to do regular exercise, including posture exercises.
+Physical therapy is recommended to help manage the symptoms of the disease and help people living with AS maintain their ability to move.1,2

 Treatment recommendations for active versus stable ankylosing spondylitis

-Many people with AS find they must make modifications to their lifestyle to help manage their condition and maximize their health and well-being.
-Lifestyle changes may take many forms, such as:
+Many people with AS find they must make lifestyle changes to help manage their condition and improve their health and well-being.
+Lifestyle changes may take many forms, such as:1,2

 - Quitting smoking